 Brandon earned his J.D. from Harvard Law School and his B.A. from Duke University.
 He began his legal career as an associate in the Washington, D.C. office of a global law firm, where he represented clients accused of fraud and violating securities law and regulations.
 He later served as a law clerk for the Hon.
 Thomas F. Hogan, U.S. District Court for the District of Columbia.

-Brandon has been widely recognized for his expertise in handling national security matters, and he regularly keynotes and speaks at industry conferences involving political activities, export control and sanctions, and FARA.
+Brandon has been widely recognized for his expertise in handling national security matters, and he regularly keynotes and speaks at industry conferences involving export control and sanctions, CFIUS, FARA, and political activities.
 He has received numerous awards for his work, including the Attorney General’s Award for Distinguished Service (2018), the FBI Director’s Award for Outstanding Cyber Investigation (2017), the Homeland Security Investigations Executive Associate Director’s Award for Outstanding Counterproliferation Investigation (2014), and five awards from the Assistant Attorney General for National Security.
 He was also recognized by DCA Live as a Rising Star of Law, 40 Under 40 (2018).Show More